+We look at the Anaerobic Digester Design in South Africa.
 South Africa’s electricity is produced mainly from coal because it is the most abundant source of energy.
 It is the most widely used primary source of fuel and contributes to about 77% of the country’s primary energy needs.
 Coal contributes to greenhouse gas emissions to the atmosphere that leads to global warming.

 Fossil fuels contribute to the increase in the concentration of carbon dioxide in the atmosphere, hence alternative energy sources (renewable energy) must be used in the place of fossil fuels.
-The commercial production of biogas and other alternative renewable energy source such as solar energy, wind energy, hydropower, geothermal will definitely give a drive for the development of the economy.
+The commercial production of biogas and another alternative renewable energy source such as solar energy, wind energy, hydropower, geothermal will definitely give a drive for the development of the economy.

 Energy derived from biogas is used in the form of fuel, heat, and electricity.
 Biogas is a renewable source of energy derived from biodegradable substrates such as agricultural wastes, animal wastes, domestic wastes, crops and industrial waste.
 It is produced by anaerobic digestion, which is a biochemical process in the absence of oxygen.
 The main product of biogas is methane and carbon dioxide.